Relixir Alternatives in 2026

 Relixir is a content automation platform for AI search visibility that auto-generates and publishes blog posts to your CMS.
 As of May 2026, its Basic plan ($199/mo) produces 5 articles per month, and its Standard plan ($499/mo) produces 20.
 The platform tracks 6 AI search engines: ChatGPT, Perplexity, Claude, Gemini, DeepSeek, and Google AI Overviews.
 Pro pricing is not published.

 Five gaps drive buyers to look elsewhere.
-First, auto-publishing without enforced human review on the Basic and Standard tiers means AI-generated content goes live under your brand without anyone on your team reading it.
-Human review is available only on Pro/Enterprise.
+First, auto-publishing means AI-generated content goes live under your brand, and Relixir does not document an enforced human-review gate on any tier.
 Second, Relixir executes on blog only.
 No Reddit, no YouTube.
-Our data shows that Grok accounts for 60% or more of all Reddit citations across AI search engines, and YouTube is the most cited third-party source on Perplexity, Gemini, and Grok.
+Our data shows Reddit and YouTube are cited heavily by AI search engines: Perplexity cites Reddit most (~46.7%), Google AI Overviews leans on it too, and Grok relies on Reddit as its single most-cited domain (~16%), while YouTube dominates Google AI Overviews and ranks #2 on Grok.
+Claude effectively ignores Reddit, favoring expert and premium-news sources.
 Blog-only execution misses these channels entirely.
 Third, all Relixir tiers miss Grok, which matters for brands targeting the full AI search landscape.
-Fourth, there is no post-publication verification, so you cannot confirm whether published content actually earned citations.
+Fourth, there is no continuous post-publication monitoring, so you cannot track whether visibility changes after content goes live.
 Fifth, $2M in seed funding raises reasonable questions about product longevity and roadmap capacity compared to better-capitalized competitors.

 If You Want Human Review by Default